 The Bank Secrecy Act of 1970 and the USA Patriot Act of 2001 require financial institutions to develop policies, procedures, and practices to prevent and deter money laundering ("BSA/AML"), and mandate that every bank have a written, board-approved program that is reasonably designed to assure and monitor compliance with the BSA/AML laws.
-The program must, at a minimum: (1) provide for a system of internal controls to assure ongoing compliance; (2) provide for independent testing for compliance; (3) designate an individual responsible for coordinating and monitoring day-to-day compliance; and (4) provide training for appropriate personnel.
+The program must, at a minimum: (1) provide for a system of internal controls to assure ongoing compliance; (2) provide for independent testing for compliance; (3) designate an individual responsible for coordinating and monitoring day-to-day compliance; and (4) provide training fo r appropriate personnel.
 In addition, banks are required to adopt a customer identification program, performing ongoing customer due diligence to understand the nature and purpose of customer relationships for the purpose of developing customer risk profiles and file reports regarding known or suspected violations of federal law or suspicious transactions.

 On December 3, 2019, three federal banking agencies and the Financial Crimes Enforcement Network ("FinCEN") issued a joint statement clarifying the compliance procedures and reporting requirements that banks must file for customers engaged in the growth or cultivation of hemp, including a clear statement that banks need not file a SAR on customers engaged in the growth or cultivation of hemp in accordance with applicable laws and regulations.
 This statement does not apply to cannabis-related business; thus, the statement only pertains to customers who are lawfully growing or cultivating hemp and are not otherwise engaged in unlawful or suspicious activity.
+On September 24, 2024, the California Governor announced emergency regulations to protect children and teens from the adverse effects of dangerous intoxicating hemp products are now in effect.
+Retailers must cease selling any industrial hemp food, beverage or dietary product intended for human consumption if there is any detectable THC or other intoxicating cannabinoids per serving.
+We are evaluating the impact of these regulations on our compliance operations.